Dutch Mantel: Return to Impact Wrestling (2017)

-Other media
+In media

 Keown regularly appeared as Zeb Colter in the WWE web series The JBL and Cole Show, until its cancellation in June 2015.

 Keown has appeared in two WWE video games as a manager (as Zeb Colter).
 He made his in-game debut at WWE 2K15 and appears in WWE 2K16.

 In 2019, Keown narrated 5 episodes in season 1 of Dark Side of the Ring.